 I started all of us on magnesium immediately.
-I began using Magnesium Lotion for the kids from Real Traditions (sadly, no longer available, but there are still decent options on Amazon).
+I began using Magnesium Lotion for the kids from Real Traditions (sadly, no longer available, but I found an awesome option from Magnesium Lotion Shop).
 Magnesium oil is more easily absorbed through the skin and leads to less digestive issues…aka, you shouldn’t get the runs/trots/etc.

 If you take too much magnesium by mouth, you can totally spend a good part of the day in the bathroom emptying out.
 Or so I’ve heard from OTHER PEOPLE. *Cough*

 I saw an immediate improvement with my kids.
 Immediately.
 Meaning, the same night.
 IMMEDIATELY, I SAID!!!!
 Can someone please PLEASE get excited that my kids are sleeping!?
 Thank you.

 We love magnesium lotion so much that Barry says “Don’t you dare run out of that.”
 I won’t!

-The magnesium lotion is really thin and almost clear (like the photo above), some is really thick.
+Some magnesium lotion is really thin and almost clear (like the photo above), some is really thick.
 I usually apply it to the bottom of my kids’ feet right before I put on their socks…because it would be dumb to do it afterwards – around a dime sized amount daily.
-The bottle of lotion will last me well over a month with all three of my children.
+A container of the lotion will last me well over a month with all of my children.
 I think two months is more like it.
 How’s that for frugal!?
 Sometimes I apply it to their bellies.
 Because then I get to tickle them.
 And I’ll be honest, I’m into the tickle torture.